-The increase in revenue has also resulted in dramatic improvements to facilities.
-Notable projects include a new gymnastics practice facility, currently in the planning stages ($3.5 million); four new scoreboards, including a stadium video board ($900,000); a renovated baseball facility ($600,000); a new softball facility ($500,000); and a new weight training facility ($160,000).
+The increase in revenue resulted in dramatic improvements to staffing and facilities.
+At the time of Whitman’s departure from UW-L, he oversaw a full and part-time professional and student staff of nearly 100.
+Notable facility projects featured four new scoreboards, including a stadium video board; a renovated baseball facility; a new softball facility; and a new weight training facility.

 Whitman began his career in athletics administration with his alma mater, the University of Illinois, where he served as the Assistant to the Athletic Director from 2007-08 and Coordinator of Special Projects from 2005-07.
 While at Illinois, Whitman was involved in numerous aspects of the athletic department’s operations, including development, marketing, sports information and communications, internal operations, and student-athlete programs.

 While in Champaign, Whitman attended the University of Illinois College of Law.
 He received his Juris Doctor, summa cum laude, in May 2008.
-Upon graduation from law school, Whitman served as a judicial law clerk for the Honorable M.S.
+Upon graduation from law school, Whitman served as a law clerk for the Honorable M.S.
 Kanne on the United States Court of Appeals for the Seventh Circuit.
 He then joined the Washington, D.C., law firm of Covington & Burling LLP, which has a nationally recognized sports practice and serves as the primary outside counsel to the National Football League.

-Whitman, 36, is a member of the National Association of Collegiate Directors of Athletics (NACDA) and remains licensed to practice law in the state of Illinois and the District of Columbia.
+Whitman, 37, is a member of the National Association of Collegiate Directors of Athletics (NACDA) and remains licensed to practice law in the state of Illinois and the District of Columbia.